jaeksoft/opensearchserver/src/doc/en/documentation/faq/installation/out_of_memory_issue.md

 ## Out of memory issue

 By default, OpenSearchServer only uses 256 megabytes of RAM.
 This is not enough for advanced uses.
-To allow OSS to use more memory, add two lines at the start.sh file.
+To allow OSS to use more memory, add two lines to the start.sh file.

 ### Allowing more RAM